aws-samples/emr-studio-samples/README.md

 ## EMR Studio Samples

 This repository contains a script and AWS CloudFormation template samples for Amazon EMR Studio preview.
+You can create EMR Studios in AWS Organization [Member accounts](https://aws.amazon.com/organizations/faqs/) by using these samples.
 For more information about using EMR Studio, see [Use EMR Studio](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio.html) in the *Amazon EMR Management Guide*.

 You can submit feedback and requests for changes by opening an issue in this repo or by making proposed changes and submitting a pull request.